AdobeDocs/experience-manager-cloud-service.nl-NL/help/assets/dynamic-media/video.md

    U bereikt de beste resultaten met het programma in Internet Explorer 9 of hoger, Google Chrome of Safari.

-   Plak in het veld URL van videobestand **** invoeren van het gereedschap de gekopieerde URL van het videobestand en klik vervolgens op **[!UICONTROL Laden**.
-Zie Een URL [verkrijgen voor een element](/help/assets/dynamic-media/linking-urls-to-yourwebapplication.md#obtaining-a-url-for-an-asset) om de URL naar het videobestand zelf op te halen.
-U kunt deze URL vervolgens in het veld **** URL invoeren van videobestand plakken.
+   In the tool, in the **[!UICONTROL Enter URL of video file]** field, paste the copied URL of your video file and then click **[!UICONTROL Load**.
+See [Obtaining a URL for an Asset](/help/assets/dynamic-media/linking-urls-to-yourwebapplication.md#obtaining-a-url-for-an-asset) to get the URL to the video file itself which you can then paste into the **[!UICONTROL Enter URL of video file field]**.
 Internet Explorer, Chrome of Safari kunnen de video vervolgens op een native manier afspelen.

    Volg nu de aanwijzingen op het scherm van de site om het WebVTT-bestand te ontwerpen en op te slaan.
 Wanneer u klaar bent, kopieert u de inhoud van het bijschriftbestand en plakt u deze in een teksteditor zonder opmaak en slaat u het bestand op met de bestandsnaamextensie .vtt.